stuartelimu/stuartelimu.github.io/books/reading-list.md

 > I am currently reading: [Grit]()

-I have been reading actively since 2019 and I wanted to educate myself about finances.
-My reading was greatly motivated by [Ali Abdal]().
-I prefer audiobooks than phsyical hard copy.
+I have been actively reading since 2019 while I was trying to educate myself about wealth and finances.
+My reading was greatly motivated by [Ali Abdaal](https://aliabdaal.com/).
+I prefer listening to audiobooks to reading physical books.
 Here is a list of every book I have read so far.

 ## 2022
 1. [When Breath Becomes Air]()